nooooooom/vue-connector/README.md

 ## Usage

-Our purpose is straightforward, connect the state to the presentation component, or intercept and preprocess the props of the presentation component.
+Our purpose is straightforward, connect the state to the Presentational Component, or intercept and preprocess the props of the Presentational Component.

 `vue-connector` has already intercepted props for you.
-The important thing is that you need to tell it how you get the state, combine it into props, and pass it to the presentation component.
+The important thing is that you need to tell it how you get the state, combine it into props, and pass it to the Presentational Component.

-We use defineConnector, which will accept your stateful composition logic.

 ```js
 import { defineConnector } from 'vue-connector'